svijasvg/cloud/README.md

 # Svija: web sites with SVG instead of HTML

+---

+Code source for mobile home page has missing SVG

+the word bugger is in the code, but from where?

+---

 Version 2.2.5

 A set of tools for building web sites using Adobe Illustrator.